Types of Financial Aid

-Financial need is the difference between: the student's established educational cost of attendance (includes tuition and fees, books and supplies, room and board, transportation and personal expenses), and resources the student and/or family should have available to meet those costs (expected family contribution as determined per your FAFSA filing).
+Financial need- difference between the student's established Cost of Attendance (includes tuition and fees, books and supplies, room and board, transportation and personal expenses) and resources the student and/or family should have available to meet those costs (expected family contribution as determined per your FAFSA).

-- Grants are financial aid that does not have to be paid back.
-(Please see Return of Title IV Funds Policy for exceptions.)
+- Grants- financial aid that is not paid back.
+(Please see Return of Title IV Funds Policy for exceptions.

-- Federal work study enables students to work and earn a paycheck to help pay for school.
+- Federal work study- students work and earn a paycheck to help pay for school.

-- Scholarships are similar to grants in that there is no obligation to repay them.
-Scholarships can be based on academic achievement, service, and/or need.
+- Scholarships- no obligation to repay them and may be based on academic achievement, service, and/or need.

 Financial Aid Qualifications

-- File the FAFSA for the appropriate school year.
-The FAFSA is available after October 1 of each year.
+File the FAFSA for the appropriate school year.
+The FAFSA is available after October 1 for the following academic year.
 This covers fall, spring, and summer terms for that academic year.

-- Enroll in at least six credits to qualify for federal direct loans.
+Enroll in at least six credits to qualify for federal direct loans and state grants.

 Free Application for Federal Student Aid (FAFSA)

 Students can apply for federal aid by completing and submitting the Free Application for Federal Student Aid (FAFSA) online.
-By completing the FAFSA, you are applying for all types of aid which include: federal and state grants, student loans and work study.
+By completing the FAFSA, you are applying for all types of aid which include: federal and state grants, student loans and Federal Work Study.

 Students need to apply each academic year.